jpt13653903/Gerber2PDF/ReadMe.txt

 Usage:
 ------

-A batch-file or script is recommended, but a simple "Open with..." link will also work, resulting in a single Gerber to be converted with the same file-name as the Gerber.
+A batch-file or script is recommended, but a simple "Open with..." link will also work, resulting in a single Gerber to be converted to a PDF with the same file-name as the Gerber.

 Changes: